eswarachitimi/Logging/Apache-Log4j.md

   **Logging** is a powerful aid for understanding and debugging the runtime behavior of the programs.
 Simply the logging means some way to indicate the state of the system at runtime.
 Logs are used to capture and persists the important data and make it available for analysis at any point in time.
 Log4j is a fast, reliable and flexible logging framework which is written in java.
 It is an open-source logging API for java.

+_log4j has three main components:_

+> **loggers:** Responsible for capturing logging information.

+> **appenders:** Responsible for publishing logging information to various preferred destinations.

+> **layouts:** Responsible for formatting logging information in different styles.

 ## Advantages of Logging

-*Almost all software development projects can run on a proper and strict schedule.
-Logging for an application can offer the following benefits:*
+_Almost all software development projects can run on a proper and strict schedule.
+Logging for an application can offer the following benefits:_

 **Quick Debugging:** Once we diagnose the problem, we know exactly how to solve the problem.
 Well-planned and well-written logging code reduces the overall cost of debugging the application.